Freya Van den Bossche: Federal minister

 But by the time she ran for national parliament as a Flemish Socialist (SP.A) candidate in 2003, the law required that both sexes be represented in the top three slots on every party list – so her name was placed in a vote-getting position no novice male would have enjoyed.
 And part of her popularity, it must be said, has to do with her bright blue eyes and throaty voice.
 Van den Bossche regularly pops up on "sexiest Belgians" lists.
 "Some people assume I'm here because of my looks or because of parity laws," she says.
 "My job is to prove them wrong.
 Maybe these factors have helped, but I hope that in four years, people will be talking about my policies."

 Personal life

 Van den Bossche has two daughters, Ariane (born 1999) and Billie (born on 30 June 2005), and one son, Moses (born on 29 November 2009).
 On 29 December 2006, Van den Bossche married Dennis Van de Weghe from Ghent, one of her former cabinet colleagues.
 The marriage did not last long, with the couple separating shortly after.
+She also has a son with Willem Wallyn.